Dryer repair

 Step 6: Test the repair under real use

-1. Plug the dryer back in and run it empty on air or low heat for a few minutes first.
+1. Reconnect the vent, then plug the dryer back in.
+Run it empty on air or low heat for a few minutes first.

 2. Listen for scraping, grinding, or rubbing as the drum comes up to speed.

-5. Recheck the door opening and drum gap after the test cycle.
+5. Recheck the door opening, drum gap, and felt seam after the test cycle.

 If it works: The dryer runs smoothly, the scraping is gone or clearly reduced, and clothes move through the cycle without catching at the drum edge.